 I had an excellent experience at Launch Academy.
 I came in with very modest programming experience (one free online course and a couple months of hacking on various projects in my spare time) and Launch Academy absolutely fulfilled its promise to teach me what I needed to know to get a job in web development.

 Dan Pickett and his teachers have developed a curriculum that manages to teach a huge amount of information in a very short period of time and actually make it stick.
 Literally every week you start a task that seems impossible, and by Friday morning it seems simple.

 Launch Academy also offers incredible career support, both through their formal network of hiring partners, and through the less formal Boston tech scene.
 They have an excellent reputation, and they offer the resources students need to succeed, not just in learning the mechanics of programming for the web, but in finding a job and succeeding in that job.

-- LN Launch Academy Review- 1/20/2015Anonymous • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- LN Launch Academy Review- 1/20/2015Anonymous • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 Hey!
 So I was a student in the Summer 2013 Cohort of Launch Academy.
 I had absolutely ZERO experience going into the program, and was a bartender up until I moved to Boston to start the bootcamp.